tomtaz/kinow-webhooks/README.md

 - **stop**: subscription_stopped
 - **renew failed**: subscription_error

-Data row contains linked subscription object (key "subscription") and linked customer object (key "customer").
+Data row contains the linked subscription object (key "subscription") and the linked customer object (key "customer").

 For **subscription_error** event, we also provide a key "payment_method" with the payment name.